 5. Shy Platypus

 The mysterious platypus is very special to see in the wild, although they have very occasionally been spotted frolicking in the Hobart Rivulet.
 They are common in the lakes of the Central Highlands as well as rivers and streams throughout Southern Tasmania.
-Try your luck in the Mt Field National Park (Russell Falls is a must see) and in the river by Waterfalls Cafe & Gallery.
+Try your luck in the Mt Field National Park (Russell Falls is a must see) and in the river by The Possum Shed Cafe.
 In the Southern Trove, the Geeveston Platypus Walk often lives up to its name (ask the friendly folk in the Geeveston Visitor Centre if you need help finding it).